IU-PR/Capstone_project/content/docs/2024/ATS/week1.md

 #### **Problem**:

-The primary problem addressed by our ATS (automatic trade system) project is unpredictability and complexity of modern trading exchanges and financial markets.
+The primary problem addressed by our ATS (Automatic Trade System) project is unpredictability and complexity of modern trading exchanges and financial markets.
 Due to the gigantic amount of information and changes every second, it is difficult for a person to make a quick and effective sell or buy decisions.

 From our point of view, a modern trader and investor faces the following challenges: